daizutabi/ivory/docs/quickstart.md

     run = experiment.create_run()
     ~~~

-A `Run` instance have a `params` attribute that holds the parameters for the run.
+A `Run` instance have an attribute `params` that holds the parameters for the run.

 ```python
 import yaml